amitbamane/EDA-on-US-unemployment-rate/README.md

 💡 Whether you're an economist, data scientist, policymaker, or simply passionate about understanding the labor market, this notebook is a treasure trove of valuable insights! 📚💼

 🚀 Join me on this data-driven journey as we uncover the multifaceted nature of the US unemployment rate.
+Additionally, I have attached the notebook as a PDF for your convenience.
 Feel free to dive into the notebook, share your thoughts, and contribute to the ongoing discussion.
 Let's empower ourselves with data to drive positive change! 💪📊